Email FacebookTwitterMenu burgerClose thin

 financial planning checklist

 Reviewing your financial plan annually is a valuable tool for ensuring you meet your goals.
-You’ll be able to measure yourself how much progress you’re making, which can help keep you moving forward.
-A financial plan can give you peace of mind about your finances in the future, so don’t wait–go through your financial planning checklist today.
+You’ll be able to measure how much progress you’re making, which can help keep you moving forward.
+A financial plan can give you peace of mind about your finances in the future so don’t wait.
+Go through your financial planning checklist today.

 Tips for Building Wealth

 • Not sure what investments and strategies will help you meet your long-term goals?
-For a solid financial plan, consider speaking with a financial advisor.
+That’s where a financial advisor can potentially help.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/marchmeena29, ©iStock.com/marekuliasz, ©iStock.com/Eva-Katalin